tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/find-blobs-by-tags-container.md

 ## Remarks

-The `Find Blobs by Tags` operation on a container is supported in REST API version 2021-04-10 and later.
+The `Find Blobs by Tags in Container` operation is supported in REST API version 2021-04-10 and later.

-The secondary index that `Find Blobs by Tags` uses is eventually consistent.
-Updates to blob tags via `Set Blob Tags` might not be immediately visible to `Find Blobs by Tags` operations.
+The secondary index that `Find Blobs by Tags in Container` uses is eventually consistent.
+Updates to blob tags via `Set Blob Tags` might not be immediately visible to `Find Blobs by Tags in Container` operations.

 ### Constructing a search expression